 1984: The first phase of building was completed, giving the High Desert communities their own community college site, named Copper Mountain Campus, a satellite of COD.
+Copper Mountain would become a separate district in 1999.

 1986: COD began to offer programs related to golf course management and maintenance.
 The Coachella Valley Campus of California State University, San Bernardino, opened on the COD campus, allowing students to complete upper division courses in the Coachella Valley.
 The district appointed its third Superintendent/President, Dr. David George.
 1988: the Board of Trustees changed the name of the Coachella Valley Community College District to Desert Community College District.
 At Indio High School, the college began offering classes as part of a planned Eastern Valley Center.